 How Many Solar Panels do you need?

 Each household has its own unique power consumption needs.
-You will need to look at your electricity bills to figure out your power consumption in kWh.
+It would be best to look at your electricity bills to determine your power consumption in kWh.

 You could either calculate month by month or take the sum of monthly or quarterly figures to determine an annual estimate.
-Then, you need to decide what percentage of your bill you would want to cover with a solar panel system.
+Then, deciding what percentage of your bill you want to cover with a solar panel system would be best.

-You also need to calculate the number of panels that can fit on your roof.
+You must also calculate the number of panels that can fit on your roof.
 On average, a solar panel takes almost 1.44 sq.m. roof space.
-While assessing roof space, you need to leave a minimum of 30 cm from the roof’s edge.
+While assessing roof space, you must leave at least 30 cm from the edge.

 A 4 kW solar panel system would typically require about 16 solar panels with a power output of 250W.
 Likewise, a 5 kW system will consist of 20 solar panels.